-At least that has been my experience and that is apparently how the Whiteheads feel too because, after 3 years of living their ideal rural life, they felt that inevitable pull of their wanderlust spirit too.
+At least that has been my experience, and that is apparently how the Whiteheads feel too because, after three years of living their ideal rural life, they felt that inevitable pull of their wanderlust spirit too.
 They longed for somewhere new to explore AGAIN!

 Time To Make A Dream Come True

-At the time, the economy and the country seemed to be taking a turn and they no longer viewed the U.S. as the BEST place to raise their children.
-That is when they started to take action on a new dream which was actually an old dream that they had put off for a long time.
+At the time, the economy and the country seemed to be taking a turn, and they no longer viewed the U.S. as the BEST place to raise their children.
+That is when they started to take action on a new dream, which was an old dream that they had put off for a long time.
 Susan and Michael always dreamed of travelling and showing their children the world.

-So Susan and Michael began to actively take steps to reduce their possessions and the anchoring effect of having a lot of stuff has on a family.
+So Susan and Michael began taking steps to reduce their possessions, and the anchoring effect of having a lot of stuff has on a family.

-They also started to grow their online businesses that they hoped would eventually help support their lifestyle and life of travel.
+They also started to grow an online business selling self-published books hat they hoped would eventually help support their lifestyle and life of travel.

 Lightening Their Load

 They sold most of their things, gave away the rest and stored some of their keepsake items like photos at Susan’s parent’s home.

-They now own 99% less than what they used to own which makes it easier to travel the world as a family unhindered by “THINGS”.
-They each have 1 backpack plus they carry an additional 3 suitcases for other miscellaneous items totaling a whopping 10 bags for 7 people.
+They now own 99% less than what they used to own, which makes it easier to travel the world as a family unhindered by “THINGS.”
+They each have one backpack plus they carry an additional three suitcases for other miscellaneous items totalling a whopping ten bags for seven people.
 That’s pretty lean.

 What About The Kids?

 Money Money Money

-The biggest surprise Susan revealed to me is that when they embarked on their travels, they didn’t have a ton of savings and have had to really hustle to finance their lives.
+The biggest surprise Susan revealed to me is that when they embarked on their travels, they didn’t have a ton of savings and have had to hustle to finance their lives.